addy-dclxvi/blog/content/post/fish-shell.md

 sudo chsh -s /usr/bin/fish
 ```
 After you launch a new shell session or open a new terminal, the default shell for your user
 will be fish.
 Maybe logout & login again is needed.

+## Configurations
 Fish is pretty usable out of the box,
 but it looks ugly.
 So, we need to configure it first.
-The fish configuration is stored in
+The fish configuration file
-**~/.config/fish/functions/fish_prompt.fish**.
+is stored in **~/.config/fish/functions/fish_prompt.fish**.
 In case you wonder with my fish configuration, here is it.
 Beside eye candy, I also add more functionality.
 Like some useful alias,
 hightlight the background selection when cycling it with Tab button